Contact Us Today (424) 372-3112

 Penal Code 115 cases often involve an allegation that you deceived a homeowner into signing a property deed, but it may not have been an unlawful act.
 We might be able to argue the homeowner gave initial consent for signing and then later filing the deed, but they forgot about their consent or decided later to withdraw it.

-If you were charged with filing a false document under California Penal Code 115, call our Los Angeles criminal defense attorneys to take a close look at the details and options.
-We have a long record of success defending clients against any type of fraud related crime.
+If you were charged with filing a false document under California Penal Code 115, call our Los Angeles criminal defense attorneys to discuss the details and options.
+We have a long record of success defending clients against any type of fraud-related crime.

 Cron, Israels & Stark is a highly experienced criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Call us for a free case evaluation at (424) 372-3112.